Donald Trump sexual misconduct allegations: Comparisons to other behavior

-Shaun R. Harper, executive director of the Penn Graduate Center for Education, has said that "many men talk like Donald Trump"; objectifying women and saying offensive things about them.
+Shaun R. Harper, executive director of the Penn Graduate Center for Education, has said that "many men talk like Donald Trump", objectifying women and saying offensive things about them.
 He puts Trump in a class of men whose behavior sometimes includes sexual assault and degrading women.
 The Economist drew similar parallels, pointing to research that objectifying women can make sexual assault more likely.
 NPR reported that Trump has exhibited questionable behavior in his treatment of women for some time, using offensive language to describe women including Megyn Kelly, Rosie O'Donnell, and former Miss Universe Alicia Machado.
 Arwa Mahdawi of The Guardian called his past remarks a "masterclass in rape culture", pointing to statements such as "26,000 unreported sexual assaults in the military—only 238 convictions.
 What did these geniuses expect when they put men and women together?" and "women, you have to treat 'em like shit."
 On October 13, 2016, a transcript from a 1994 Primetime Live interview was unearthed where Trump states "I tell friends who treat their wives magnificently, get treated like crap in return, 'Be rougher and you'll see a different relationship.'"
+In November 2025, Trump received media criticism after saying "quiet, piggy" to a female reporter, which the The Boston Globe described as the second time Trump issued a personal attack at a female reporter within a week.

-Donald Trump's self-assessment
+Trump's self-assessment

 Trump has presented himself as a political martyr in the face of these accusations.
 He declared "this is a conspiracy against you, the American people", saying "the Washington establishment and the financial and media corporations that fund it exist for only one reason: to protect and enrich itself" and that "the Clinton machine is at the center of this power structure."
 In his next speech, he said The New York Times reporters are "corporate lobbyists" for minority shareholder Carlos Slim and Hillary Clinton, suggesting Slim's motivation is that he "comes from Mexico".
-Trump also said the accusers may instead have been motivated by fame or money.
-He went on to wonder why President Barack Obama had not been accused yet, and denied the Jessica Leeds allegation by saying "she would not be my first choice."
+Trump also suggested that the accusers may instead have been motivated by fame or money.
+He then went on to wonder why President Barack Obama had not been accused yet, and denied the Jessica Leeds allegation by saying "she would not be my first choice".

 In the third 2016 presidential debate, Trump repeated his claims: "I think they want either fame or her campaign did it and I think it's her campaign."
-At a speech at Gettysburg outlining his vision for his first 100 days, he repeated his denials and stated "all of these liars will be sued after the election is over."
+At a speech at Gettysburg outlining his vision for his first 100 days, he repeated his denials and stated "all of these liars will be sued after the election is over".
 By 2017, however, Trump had not filed suit against any of his accusers.